openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 As a result, current common ways of installing single control-plane node clusters today (mainly the Assisted Installer) avoid the usage of load balancers or virtual IPs for API and ingress.
-There have also been some recent effort to determine how single control-plane node cluster deployments on clouds may be adjusted in order to reduce their costs, and one of the conclusions is that getting rid of the load balancer installed by default by the IPI installer
+There has also been some recent effort to determine how single control-plane node cluster deployments on clouds may be adjusted in order to reduce their costs, and one of the conclusions is that getting rid of the load balancer installed by default by the IPI installer